Your Summer Experience

 While we don’t require summer associates to work a minimum number of hours, most work an average of 40 to 50 hours per week depending on their work assignments.
 It gives you a feel for the “real world” pace and reflects the quality work that you’ll have as a new associate.

-Each summer associate is assigned a “supervisor” who gives you work assignments.
+Each summer associate is assigned a partner “supervisor” and associate mentor(s) who give you work assignments.
 Assignments correspond with practice areas as you rotate or switch during the summer.

 Your Social Activities